by Diane Linsley

 The values process is one of my favorite coaching tools.
 It works

-wonderfully to help clients prioritize their goals and figure out how
+wonderfully to help clients prioritize their goals and figure out what

-more efficient than working on beliefs.
-Each of us has millions of
+Working on values is more efficient than working on beliefs.
+We

-beliefs.
-Trying to identify them all is impossible.
-But a single value encompasses many beliefs.
-When I identified and prioritized my own values, many conflicting beliefs ceased to be a problem, and I got clear about what I really wanted in my life.
+impossible.
+A single value encompasses many beliefs.
+When I identified and prioritized my own values, many conflicting beliefs ceased to be a problem, and I got clear about what I really wanted in life.

 What are Values?